sparkflows/sparkflows-docs/docs/user-guide/control-structures/index.rst

-Utilities
+Control Structures
 ==========

-Fire Insights provides a number of utilities processors like Execute in Loop, Specify Parameters, Read Parameters.
+Fire Insights provides a number of processors for controlling the execution flow.
+These include Execute in Loop, Specify Parameters, Read Parameters.

 .. toctree::
    :hidden: